 Blog

-The 8 biggest differences between French and Dutch customers for customer service!
+The 8 biggest customer service differences between French and Dutch customers!

-n an increasingly international environment, national borders seem increasingly blurred.
+In an increasingly international environment, national borders seem increasingly blurred.
 Many companies therefore easily choose to go international.
-It is easy to choose for an office abroad or to start delivering to one of the surrounding countries.
-Yet we see that customer service is often forgotten.
+It is easy to decide to establish a branch abroad or to start delivering to one of the surrounding countries.
+Yet we see that customer service is often forgotten in the process.
 Providing customer service for foreign customers is more than just having the right languages available.
-In this blog we describe the 8 biggest differences between Dutch and French customers.
-Handy anyway.
+In this blog, we describe the 8 biggest differences between Dutch and French customers.
+Useful anyway.
+Need help with your French customer service?
+Take a look here!

 1. Informal vs. Formal:

-Whereas Dutch customers are fairly quick to say you and you, French customers value a somewhat more formal approach.
-The Dutch are often more direct and angular in their communication.
+Whereas Dutch customers are fairly quick to say you and you, French customers value a more formal approach.
+The Dutch tend to be more direct and angular in their communication.
 The French are a lot less direct and often more formal in their contact.

 2. Language proficiency:

-Whereas in the Netherlands we speak English fairly easily and accept it in business communication, it is different for the French.
+Whereas in the Netherlands we speak English fairly easily and do accept it in business communication, it is different for French people.
 They speak French and expect you to do the same.
 In France, foreign TV is still dubbed.
-French people expect customer service to be available in native French.
+French people certainly expect customer service to be available in native French.

 3.Hierarchy: